 Middle School Field Studies

 An important aspect of the middle school curriculum involves the practical application of academic knowledge and skills.
-Opportunities to “learn it and live it” include participation in activities outside of the classroom to support Montessori’s philosophy that adolescents must participate in commerce, engage with an authentic audience and can best assess their skill development through real-life experiences.
+Opportunities to “learn it and live it” include involvement in activities outside of the classroom to support Montessori’s philosophy that adolescents must participate in commerce, engage with an authentic audience and can best assess their skill development through real-life experiences.

 Our program offers a variety of field study opportunities, including: